 Colcannon Recipe (Irish Cabbage Mash)

-I used green cabbage and spring onions for my colcannon but I’ve seen versions of this mash containing savoy cabbage and even leeks.
-It’s up to you!
-And that melted unsalted butter on top?
-Just pretend you didn’t see that one for once.
+I used green cabbage and spring onions in my colcannon recipe.
+However I’ve seen versions of this mash that contain a good portion of cooked savoy cabbage and even braised leeks.

 - 1 ⅔ lbs potatoes for mash (750 ml)